 Furthermore, storage of digital evidence on disks is forensically unsound, subject to challenge, and lacking in permanence; these collected discs then need to be uploaded, managed, and made searchable in a centralized location, preferably their native system.

 What Solution Does VIDIZMO Offer?

-We understand the challenges faced by agencies and therefore provide comprehensive digital evidence ingestion, organized case folders, optimized metadata and tags, easy transcription, powerful search, and discovery, extensive sharing, robust security, accurate audit logs, configurable disposition policy, and multiple deployment options.
+We understand the challenges faced by agencies and therefore provide comprehensive cloud based digital evidence and video surveillance ingestion, organized case folders, optimized metadata and tags, easy transcription, powerful search, and discovery, extensive sharing, robust security, accurate audit logs, configurable disposition policy, and multiple deployment options.

 VIDIZMO's DEM can ingest digital evidences from all formats and sources: such as DVDs, CCTV cameras, phone recordings, images, docs, body-worn cameras, dash cams, interview rooms cameras, and many others.

 VIDIZMO can also ingest metadata associated with the evidence to enhance search and discovery of digital evidence and can be configured to ingest thousands of hours of video with relevant metadata to index the evidence and make it searchable.

 VIDIZMO allows you to create case folders out-of-the-box.
 A case folder is a compilation of digital evidence such as videos, images, and documents.
 Administrators and case officers can easily manage, access, share and track all digital evidence and surveillance videos.

 Case folders are a great way to organize and sort content, keep the evidence in a series, and ensure smooth retrieval of digital evidence.
 Furthermore, administrators can classify evidence by metadata such as custom attributes which help in searching and organizing evidence.